Getting older can be an exciting and enjoyable experience. Here’s how.

 For many of us, our tried and true de-stressing stand-bys are not unlike a child’s nubbie or blankie, in that if you dare to take them away, there will be hell to pay.

-This idea will make sense to those of you who have had a young child (son, daughter, niece, nephew) in your life; it’s likely that you’ve witnessed them very lovingly clinging to a beat-up stuffed animal or blanket that you would be mortified to donate to the Goodwill.
+This idea will make sense to those of you who have had a young child (son, daughter, niece, nephew) in your life; you’ve likely witnessed them lovingly clinging to a beat-up stuffed animal or blanket that you would be mortified to donate to the Goodwill.

-Through healthy development, the individual becomes able to internalize the outer sense of aid so as to create a source of support inside themselves while getting older.
+Through healthy development, the individual can internalize the outer sense of aid to create a source of support inside themselves while getting older.

-You can cultivate a feeling of compassion for yourself while negotiating the processes of reevaluating and replacing your methods of self-soothing.
+You can cultivate a feeling of compassion for yourself while negotiating the processes of reevaluating and replacing your self-soothing methods.

 It’s important to muster the patience and compassion for yourself that you would have for a child that you were asking to give up her object of comfort.